shystruk/backToTop-button-plugin/README.md

 How to use it:
 ======================
 1.First what you should do it's create your ***Back to top*** button by text or image.<br/>
-For this example we used text link and allocate it outside of content (see **index.html** file):
+For this example we used text link and place it outside of content (see **index.html** file):
 ```html
 <div id="back" class="back">Back To Top</div>
 ```
 You may use any *class* and *id*.<br/>

-Than if you want to corectly allocate button relative to footer, you should give **id** for footer:
+Than if you want to corectly place button relative to footer, you should give **id** for footer:
 ```html
 <div id="js-footer"> <!-- please keep back the name -->
     ...